preemptive/protected-adventureworks/README.md

-# Adventure Works Sales Sample
+# Dotfuscator Runtime Checks Sample

 This is a sample line-of-business solution that demonstrates the use of Runtime Checks, a security feature offered by Dotfuscator Community Edition, which is included with Visual Studio 2017.